 Is there financial assistance to attend a Pre-College Program?

-Yes, discounts are available on a first-come, first-served basis, and aid will be awarded based on available funds.
+Yes, financial assistance is available on a first-come, first-served basis, and aid will be awarded based on available funds.
 Please contact email@example.com if you are interested in requesting aid to one of our programs.

 What’s next after I complete the online registration form?